- Town Council Members

 Groundwater Contamination Issue Update: June 8

 On Wednesday, June 8 at 6 p.m.
-CST in the Long Beach Community Center Gym, a special meeting of the Town Council will be held to share with the community the latest updates regarding the monitoring of the molybdenum contamination of ground water spreading north from the Criterion Catalyst plant through the far western end of Long Beach and Beachwalk.
-Representatives of Cytec (the company that owns the property surrounding the plant and responsible for the monitoring), Jerry O'Callaghan from the Indiana Department of Environmental Management (IDEM) and Michael Kuss from the Michigan City Sanitary District will be present.
+CST in the Long Beach Community Center Gym, a special meeting of the Town Council was held to share with the community the latest updates regarding the monitoring of the molybdenum contamination of ground water spreading north from the Criterion Catalyst plant through the far western end of Long Beach and Beachwalk.
+Representatives of Cytec (the company that owns the property surrounding the plant and responsible for the monitoring), Jerry O'Callaghan from the Indiana Department of Environmental Management (IDEM) and Michael Kuss from the Michigan City Sanitary District were present.

-As a reminder, house rentals in Long Beach for less than 30 days is prohibited.
-Fines and penalties will, and have, been assessed.
+As a reminder, house rentals in Long Beach for less than 30 days is prohibited by ordinance .
+Fines and penalties will, and have been, assessed.

 2016 Comprehensive Plan Update

 Thanks to everyone who was participated in the March and April public meetings, and to the more than 450 people who returned the survey.
-McKenna and Associates (www.mcka.com) is in the process of compiling all of the input they’ve received from the survey and public visioning session.
-Individual responses will remain anonymous and results will not be filtered/altered.
-The next opportunity for public involvement will be at the June 20 Advisory Plan Commission meeting at 7 p.m.
-CST (Town Hall), where McKenna will provide an update.
-Future dates will be announced.
+McKenna and Associates (www.mcka.com) provided the initial survey findings for the June 20 Advisory Plan Commission meeting at 7 p.m.
+CST (Town Hall).
+Those results have been posted in the Comprehensive Plan section of this site.
+A July meeting will be announced where McKenna will present this information to the Town.
+Again, we encourage continued public participation.

-Consumer fireworks are only allowed to be discharged on private property between 5 p.m. and two hours after sunset on June 29, June 30, July 1, July 2, July 3, July 5, July 6, July 7, July 8 and July 9; between 10 a.m. and midnight on July 4; and between 10 a.m. on December 31 and 1 a.m. on January 1.
-Fireworks are not permitted on Memorial Day weekend.
+Consumer fireworks are only allowed to be discharged on private property.
+No fireworks in any of the Town’s parks or on the beach.
+They may only be used from 5 p.m. and two hours after sunset on June 29, June 30, July 1, July 2, July 3, July 5, July 6, July 7, July 8 and July 9; between 10 a.m. and midnight on July 4; and between 10 a.m. on December 31 and 1 a.m. on January 1.
 There is a $100 fine for each offense.
 Please be respectful to neighbors and be safe!

 If you have an idea for improvement or want to see something specific posted, email email@example.com